millieseow123/thales-trajectories/README.md

 ### Features
 - Interactive Leaflet map showing aircraft routes
 - Recenter to current geolocation
-- Clickable polylines with route summary (distance, duration, altitudes)
+- Clickable polylines with route summary (distance, duration, speed, altitude)
-- Filter by:
+- Collapsible sidebar which filters by:
     - Flight ID search with dropdown suggestions
     - Departure & arrival airports
     - Time range (today, last 1h/24h, or custom)
-- ICAO/IATA toggle, airport name labels
+- Legend: ICAO/IATA toggle, airport name labels
+- Legend with speed-based color matching: The legend displays color codes for trajectory segments based on speed (e.g., green for slow, yellow for medium, red for fast), helping you visually interpret flight speeds at a glance
 - Smart polyline visibility based on map bounds
+- Speed-colored trajectories on selection: When you click a polyline, the selected trajectory is highlighted and its segments are colored according to their calculated speed, allowing you to analyze speed variations along the route

 ### Testing
 Basic unit tests are included for both frontend and backend: